EdoGimo/node-red-contrib-checksum/README.md

 The node must get as input a *msg* object, containing both the 'payload' (string, or path to the file, to be hashed) and 'checksum' (the checksum as a string) properties.

-There are 2 options in the Properties tab of the node:
+There are 3 options in the Properties tab of the node:
 - Hash function: allows to choose the necessary function between those supported.
-- The input payload is a file: specifies if 'payload' contains a string to be passed directly to the function or a file that has to be read first.
+- The input payload is a file: specifies if 'payload' contains a string to be passed directly to the function or a path to a file that has to be read first.
+- The input checksum is a file: specifies if 'checksum' contains a string to be passed directly to the function or a path to a file containing the hash.

 The node returns a boolean if everything works correctly: true if the checksum given matches the one obtained from the hash function, false otherwise.

 ### Examples

-As an implementation example, see [this flow](https://flows.nodered.org/flow/33b68d640eac3e9a4a29441285a6f4ea).
+As an implementation example with files, see [this flow](https://flows.nodered.org/flow/33b68d640eac3e9a4a29441285a6f4ea).

-### Security note

-Path traversal is not taken into consideration here, since the node only elaborates the checksum and returns a boolean for result.

 ### Contribution